AnabelSMRuggiero/NNDescent.cpp/README.md

 So far, a rough, serial version of NND has been implemented.
 Since the graph is randomly initialized at the time of writing, this algorithm basically does not converge for large datasets.
 This project has a lot further to go before being usable, including:

 Currently in progress:
-- Incorporation of random projection trees to initalize the graph.
 - Pay off technical debt associated with not having dedicated dev time to a structure dedicated to handling direct interactions with data.
 - Test building a final graph from smaller graphs made inside each tree.